hashicorp/nomad/website/source/api/json-jobs.html.md

         omitted.

-  - `distinct_property` - If set, the scheduler selects nodes that have a distinct value of the specified property for each allocation.
+  - `distinct_property` - If set, the scheduler selects nodes that have a distinct value of the specified property.
+The `RTarget` specifies how many allocations are allowed to share the value of a property.
+The `RTarget` must be 1 or greater and if omitted, defaults to 1.
 This can be specified as a job constraint which applies the constraint to all task groups in the job, or as a task group constraint which scopes the effect to just that group.
 The constraint may not be specified at the